Navigating Leave Encashment in Contract Staffing: How Should It Impact CTC and Billing?

 svsrana

-while i was working with HCL, 6 billion group, we used to follow COPC norms and we had attendance allowance (10% of monthly pay) which helped us in minimising "unscheduled leaves".
+I beg to differ: while I was working with HCL, a 6 billion group, we used to follow COPC norms, and we had an attendance allowance (10% of monthly pay) which helped us in minimizing "unscheduled leaves."
+Kindly note that as per COPC/MBNQA, only unscheduled leaves affect the bottom line (not coming late or leaving early).

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute